taniarascia/taniarascia.com/content/posts/2019-08-09-node-express-postgresql-heroku.md

 Create a connection string that follows the pattern of `postgresql://USER:PASSWORD@HOST:PORT/DATABASE`.
 I'll use the environment variables from `.env` using `process.env.VARIABLE`.
 Initializing with `require('dotenv').config()` will allow you to use those environment variables.

-I've also created an `inProduction` string - in an environment like Heroku, `NODE_ENV` will be set to `production` so you can have different behavior between environments.
+I've also created an `isProduction` string - in an environment like Heroku, `NODE_ENV` will be set to `production` so you can have different behavior between environments.
 Heroku will supply us with a string called `DATABASE_URL` for the connectionString, so we won't have to build a new one.

 <div class="filename">config.js</div>